-It’s important to distinguish between properties that a manager actually oversees the operations of, and those that an agent simply can make bookings, as some managers will list villas that they don’t actually manage.
+It’s important to distinguish between properties that a manager actually oversees the operations of, and those that they simply have a booking arrangement with, as some managers will list villas that they don’t actually manage.

 If a property will be offered as a short term vacation rental, it can be a good sign if a perspective manager has established protocols and requirements regarding new properties and clients.
-It’s a common practice for managers to require a significant deposit upon undertaking the care of a new property, which is necessary for repairs, license fees, and maintenance and outfitting that ensures properties are ready for guests.
+It’s a common practice for managers to require a significant deposit upon undertaking the care of a new property, which is necessary for repairs, license fees, maintenance and outfitting to ensure properties are ready for guests.

 Due to experience with guests and home maintenance, a good manager should have strong recommendations on interior design elements, white goods, and semi-consumable items such as towels, liens, and recreational equipment.

 The government in the Turks and Caicos requires licenses, certifications, and inspections for a property to be legally operated for vacation rentals.
 Unfortunately, as is often the case when dealing with the government, getting such approvals can be tedious, difficult, and time-consuming.

 Property managers have an incentive to get rentals on the market as fast as possible.
 If managers outline a process and timeline that appears onerous, it’s because that's the reality of doing business in the Turks and Caicos.
 If managers suggest that corners can be cut or certain practices can be put off or avoided, they’re likely trying to lock down the deal and keep you from going to another management company.
 In many cases, property owners suffer the risk when everything isn’t done right.
 Be advised the vacation rentals are subject to audits (to ensure correct amounts of tax is paid), and records must be maintained for 7 years.